 Knowing how to grow lavender from seed is one thing.
 Knowing the best variety to grow is another.
 This question cannot be answered directly, however.
 The best variety to grow depends on what you want to do with the lavender.
 Here are a few examples to put things in perspective:

-- If you want lavender for culinary purposes, essential oils, or bouquets, English lavender is the best variety to grow.
+- For culinary purposes, essential oils, or bouquets, English lavender is the best variety to grow.

-- If you want lavender that produces flowers throughout the seasons you can use for fresh cut flowers, French lavender fits you best.
+- Lavender that produces flowers throughout the seasons you can use for fresh cut flowers, French lavender fits you best.

 - If you want lavender mostly to make essential oils, then Lavandin is the best variety for you.